yonixw/gitpod-k3s/README.md

 `Ctrl + A` and then `X`

-## Port forwared:
+## Port forwared k3s:

 ```
 kubectl get services #  8080:30653/TCP
 kubectl port-forward service/hello-node 6666:8080 # local:service
 ```

-# Connect from outside
+# Connect to k3s from outside the gitpod

-One of the tasks create a port forwared to port 6600.
+1. A task auto create a port forwared to port 6600.

-After the k3s is ready, run `bash create-user/get_remote_user.sh`

-and then just copy the content of `deploy-robot.kubectl.yaml` (also done by a task)
+2. The k3s task create `deploy-robot` user with cred in `deploy-robot.kubectl.yaml`

-_Note:_ It has only access to `default` namespace.
+_Note:_ User `deploy-robot` has only access to `default` namespace.

 # Timings